-Fiscal Year ended March 31

-2012 2011

-Audit Fees (1) \$ 429,100 \$ 448,350

-Audit-Related Fees (2) 54,827 179,225

-Other Fees (3) 32,002 16,043

-Income Tax Fees (4) 22,300 41,390

-Total \$538,229 \$685,008

-(1) Audit fees were billed for professional services rendered for the audit of the Corporation's consolidated financial statements and quarterly reads of the Corporation's quarterly consolidated financial statements.
-For fiscal 2011, the audit fees include \$9,250 of additional audit procedures performed.

-(2) Audit-related fees were billed for assurance and related services that are reasonably related to the performance of the audit or review of the annual consolidated financial statements and are not reported under the audit fee line above.
-The decrease this year, compared to last year, is explained by the fees incurred in 2011 related to the acquisition of Eagle Tool and the IFRS conversion.

-(3) Other fees are billed for services other than the audit fees, audit-related fees and income tax fees.
-These services consisted primarily of due diligence and translation services.
-The increase this year, compared to last year, is explained by the related IFRS translation fees.

-(4) Income tax fees were billed for the consultations. e review of income tax returns and
+- (1) Audit fees were billed for professional services rendered for the audit of the Corporation's consolidated financial statements and quarterly reads of the Corporation's quarterly consolidated financial statements. - (2) Audit-related fees were billed for assurance and related services that are reasonably related to the performance of the audit or review of the annual consolidated financial statements and are not reported under the audit fee line above. - (3) Other fees are billed for services other than the audit fees, audit-related fees and income tax fees.
+These services consisted primarily of due diligence and translation services. - (4) Income tax fees were billed for the review of income tax returns and consultations.